caterinaialex/caterinaialex.github.io/content/register.en.md

 - **Registration Deadline:** Please register by [Insert Deadline Date] to confirm your attendance.
 - **Special Requests:** If you have any dietary restrictions, accessibility needs, or other special requests, please mention them in the form.
-- **Confirmation:** After registering, you will receive a confirmation email with further details about the event.

-## Why Register?

-Registering for our wedding is more than just a formality.
-It is an integral part of the event planning process that ensures:

-- Accurate headcount for catering and venue setup.
-- Personalized arrangements to cater to your needs.
-- Smooth and enjoyable experience for all attendees.

-We are thrilled to have you as part of our celebration and look forward to creating unforgettable memories together.

 ---